taw00/howto/howto-install-ghost-on-fedora.md

 ### [24] Configure sSMTP

-**Tell the OS which MTA you are going to be using...**
+**Tell the OS which MTA you are going to be using:**

 ```
 sudo alternatives --config mta
 ```

-It will look something like this, select sSMTP with the right number and exit...
+It will look something like this, select sSMTP with the right number and exit:

 ```
 There are 3 programs which provide 'mta'.